 Lloyd's Tercentenary Research Foundation

-- To encourage research that has a clear, positive, and practical societal impact
+- To support research that has a clear, practical, and positive societal impact.

 - To support a diverse community of outstanding academic researchers that collaborate beyond the period of the research project itself.

 Our Previous Projects

 Utilisation of Parametric Microinsurance to Improve the Financial Resilience of Low‑Income Households in the United States (Oct 2020 – Jun 2021)

 Natural disaster risk is escalating around the globe and in the United States.
 A large body of research has found that lower-income households disproportionally suffer from disasters and are less likely to recover.
 Parametric microinsurance has been used in many developing countries to improve the financial resilience of low-income households.
 This paper presents a review of the evidence for implementing parametric microinsurance in the U.S., with spillover lessons for other highly developed countries.